icerpc/icerpc-docs/pages/docs/slice/basics/slice-files.md

 interface Greeter {
     greet(name: string) -> string

-#if NextGen // only available in the NextGen version
+#if NextGen // only available in the NextGen version of Greeter
     sing(songName: string) -> sequence<uint8>
 #endif
 }